sankranthivenkatesh/myproject/README.md

 # Technologies:
 Java, JDBC, MySQL, Maven, JUnit, Log4J
 # Project work through
-JDBC
+# JDBC and eclipse
   This project working on eclipse.
 # Development Server
    MySQL 8.0.
  # Requirements:
    For building and running the application you need:
  # JDK 1.8
    Maven 3